-1: The Roubaix Spinning Factory
+1: The Roubaix Spinning Mill

 Site Features

-- Infrastructure: Production buildings, warehouses, machines.
+- Infrastructure: Production buildings, warehouses, machinery.

-- State of Disrepair: Largely in ruins, some parts remain accessible.
+- State of disrepair: Largely in ruins, some parts remain accessible.

 - Access: Access is restricted and requires discretion and caution.